 A former Motown recording artist and staff songwriter, Severin continues to enchant audiences with his clear voice, masterful guitar playing and finely crafted songs.
 After leaving Motown in the mid-seventies, Severin spent his time writing and performing in the Los Angeles area, where his songs were recorded by Thelma Houston, Patti Dahlstrom, Colin Blunstone, Twiggy, The Dillards, and Pamela Stanley, who had a Billboard #15 hit with Severin’s “I Don’t Want To Talk About It.”

-is a staple of the East Coast scene, and a musical diehard battery at song camp as teacher and coach here in the West.
+Mark is a staple of the East Coast scene, and musical Diehard battery at song camp as teacher and coach here in the West.
 A top notch bassist and professional recording engineer for more than 30 years, he has worked with hundreds of artists at his studios in New York City and Woodstock, including engineering and playing on the legendary Fast Folk Musical Magazine recordings.
-He’ll be everywhere at song camp—tap Mark for bass lessons, combo performance help, chart writing, Mac Garageband 101.
-He’s also The camp Guitar Doctor… we think he has a blue Gui-Tardis.
+He’ll be everywhere at song camp—tap Mark for bass lessons, combo performance help, chart writing, and Mac Garageband 101.
+He’s also the camp Guitar Doctor… we think he has a blue Gui-Tardis.

-has been an artist all her life working in many different media, canvas, concrete design, and sculpture.
-She paints in watercolors, oils, pastels, and acrylics.
-Her Saturday afternoon class includes painting demonstrations and a variety of techniques in water media, inspired by our lovely ocean side location.
+Linda has been an artist all her life, working in many different media, including canvas, concrete design and sculpture.
+She paints in watercolors, oils, pastels and acrylics.
+Her Saturday afternoon class includes painting demonstrations and a variety of techniques in water media, inspired by our lovely oceanside location.
 She is here for you, with personal guidance to nurture your creativity, while encouraging you to listen to your own artistic voice.
 In addition to her visual art, she’s attended song camp regularly for several camps, and writes lyrics and spoken word, as does her husband Virgil.
-Words & Paint – it’s all art!
+Words and paint—it’s all art!

-Linda has a BA in Art from the University of Wisconsin and a teaching credential.
-She earned an MS in Education from Cal State and an MFA in Fine Art from SFSU.
+Linda has a BA in Fine Art from the University of Wisconsin, an MS in Education from Cal State and an MFA in Fine Art from SFSU.